Incentive scheme 2013

-At a board meeting held on 26 April 2012, the Board of Directors of Cemat A/S resolved to set up an incentive-based remuneration scheme in the form of a warrant programme for the members of the Management Board and nine participants representing the senior management and selected key employees of the Group.
-Thus, the Board of Directors has partly exercised the authority of article 3.5 of the company's Articles of Association granted at the annual general meeting held on 25 April 2012.
+At a board meeting held on 23 April 2013, the Board of Directors of Cemat A/S resolved to set up an incentive-based remuneration scheme in the form of a warrant programme for the three members of the Management Board and seven participants representing the senior management and selected key employees of the Group.
+Thus, the Board of Directors has partly exercised the authority of article 3.5 of the company's Articles of Association.

 The purpose of the grant is reflected in Cemat's objective to attract and retain the most skilled and competent employees with a view to maintaining and supporting long-term value creation for the company.